MSc Global Health / Overview

 Applicants who do not have a Bachelor's degree or the overseas equivalent may apply if they can demonstrate (via a personal statement) that they can communicate clearly, are highly motivated, and have experience of prior learning.

 - Apply online

 - Study the worldwide improvement of health, reduction of disparities and protection against global threats.

 - Cover topics such as emergency medicine, disaster management, community health, anthropology, and sociology of health and illness.

-- Benefit from insights from the International Federation of the Red Cross and Red Crescent Societies (IFRC), a collaborator on this course.
+- Benefit from insights from the International Federation of the Red Cross and Red Crescent Societies (IFRC) and Médecins Sans Frontières (MSF), collaborators on the content of this course.